-l am a proud First Nations woman from the Gamilaroi Tribe Northern NSW born and raised on the lands of the Kulin Nation.
+l am a proud First Nations woman from the Gamilaroi Tribe, Northern NSW, born and raised on the traditional lands of the Kulin Nation.

-l am driven by a deep desire to teach and help others to heal and live a more joyful and meaningful life. l have developed a range of different programs and workshops as well as individual sessions to guide you in the way of wisdom and lead you on your path.
+I am driven by a deep passion and desire to teach and help others to heal and live a more joyful and meaningful life. l have developed a range of different programs and workshops, and individual sessions to guide you in the way of wisdom and lead you on your path.
 My service offers a supportive approach to facilitate and inspire change and offers no discrimination.
 My gifts are open for all to enjoy.